 Riot Games is the studio behind the popular multiplayer online battle arena game “League of Legends.”
 The MOBA had over 100 million monthly players in 2016 and it continues to have a robust esports scene.
 Riot was named one of Business Insider’s 25 best tech companies to work for in 2013, but 28 people recently spoke to Kotaku about their own experiences with the studio, and many say the company treats women unfairly.

 Some women say they were groomed for promotions by doing jobs above their pay grade, only to be replaced by men.
 Other people, both men and women, reportedly saw unsolicited pictures of male genitalia from bosses or co-workers.
-One woman reportedly saw an email thread where colleagues discussed whether or not she’d be a good target to sleep with.
+One woman reportedly saw an email thread where colleagues discussed what it would be like to “penetrate her.”